aeturrell/python4DS/command-line.md

 ## What is the command line?

 The command line is a way to directly issue text-based commands to a computer one line at a time (as distinct from a graphical user interface, or GUI, that you navigate with a mouse).
 It goes under many names: shell, bash, terminal, CLI, and command line.
 These are actually different things but most people tend to use them to mean the same thing most of the time.
 The *shell* is the part of an operating system that you interact with but mostly people use shell to mean the command line. *bash* is the programming language that is used in the command line; it's actually a synonym for 'Born Again SHell'.
 The *terminal* is sometimes used to refer to the command line on Macs.
-Finally, a *CLI* is just an acronym for command line interface, and is often used in the context of an application; for example, pip has a command line interface because you run it on the command line to install packages (`pip install packagename`).
+Finally, a *CLI* is just an acronym for command line interface, and is often used in the context of an application; for example, uv has a command line interface because you run it on the command line to install packages (`uv add packagename`).

 It's worth mentioning that there's a big difference between the command line on UNIX based systems (MacOS and Linux), and on Windows systems.
 Here, we'll only address the UNIX version.
 There is a command line on Windows but it's not widely used for coding.
 If you're on a Windows machine, you can access a UNIX command line using the Windows Subsystem for Linux.